agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-07-the-pokémon-graph-cover-problem.md

 I hope you enjoyed this deep dive on how to apply Donald Knuth's Dancing Links solver to Pokémon teams.
 I found it tremendously satisfying to abstract a beloved childhood game of mine into a form that was solvable by an algorithm I found interesting.

+For another perspective on the directed graph that is the Pokémon type advantage network, see this great video by creator Not David, [“The Pokemon Type Advantage Network”](https://www.youtube.com/watch?v=4TevYag6P-0).
+This video helped me start thinking about different ways to model the type interactions in these games.

 For the full implementation of this project that solves the cover problems we discussed, across nine Pokémon generations, please visit my [GitHub repository](https://github.com/agl-alexglopez/dancing-links-and-planning-pokemon/tree/main).